tomjoht/tomjoht.github.io/_posts/2016/6/2016-06-06-extending-markdown-in-jekyll-with-includes.md

 I like this approach because it gives me a lot more flexibility.
 As long as I can express the code in HTML, I can extract out the customizable values into a template for the writer to populate, keeping everything simple.

-For more advanced templates, I can leverage Liquid syntax to create loops and other logic.
+For more advanced templates, I can leverage [Liquid syntax][8] to create loops and other logic.

 ## Conclusion